Introduction

 Suppose you are holding 8♠ 4♣, and the board shows 8♦ 8♣ 3♠ Q♠ K♦.
 You have trips with three 8s (8♠ 8♦ 8♣).

 This is a strong hand but not invincible.
 Your opponent might hold Qx or Kx, making a top pair or even two pairs, potentially challenging your trips.
-You would want to consider how the other players are betting in this scenario and whether they might have a hand with a higher kicker.
+Consider how the other players are betting in this scenario and whether they might have a hand with a higher kicker.

 Trips vs. Full House